jbowkett/CV/shortened-version.md

 tier-1 retail banks in the UK and US.
 Following several promotions after starting as an intern, I was ultimately responsible for the technical leadership of the core platform team and 3 new anti-fraud products.
+* 3 new sentinels
+* Tech lead for IEF team, profile navigation, ????
+* Tech lead for Scotia
+* Developed IEF server components for major deployments, including 32-bit memory caching in Java 1.3
+* Mentoring of junior devs/interviewing new hires

 ### Education and Qualifications